spookier/SnowCrash/level00/level00.md

         nottoohardhere
 </details>

-- Finally we run `su flag00` with this password and run `getflag` and get our token
+- Finally we run `su flag00` with this password and run `getflag` and get our token for the next level

 ---